mikes-sandbox/todo-list-app/README.md

 The goal of this project was to:

 1. Deliver a full-stack application that implements the functionality outlined in the UI spec.
+2. Demonstrate optimistic UI principles with async/offline event handlers.
-2. Demonstrate a project setup that's scalable and mirrors my approach to production systems.
+3. Demonstrate a project setup that's scalable and mirrors my approach to production systems.
-3. Minimise the usage of pre-build UI components/libraries
+4. Minimise the usage of pre-built UI components/libraries to demonstrate how to simply and scalably maintain a front-end project.
-4. Minimise the usage of common Backend-as-a-Service tools that often obfuscate the inner workings of full stack applications e.g. [Firebase](https://firebase.google.com/), and rather implement basic versions of the core components.
+5. Minimise the usage of common Backend-as-a-Service tools that often obfuscate the inner workings of full stack applications e.g. [Firebase](https://firebase.google.com/), and rather implement basic versions of the core components.

-## What we're Building
+## What We're Building

 ![](ui-design.jpg)